 Managing Long-Term Health After Menopause

-Maintaining good health after menopause is important for preventing health problems later in life.
+Maintaining good health after menopause prevents health problems later in life.
 Recommendations for maintaining good health after menopause include:

 - Getting regular health screenings and check-ups